Exhibitions realized in Kolomenskoye within the ‘Open Air Sculpture’ series project

 The original sculpture of Peter I decorating the centre of Antwerp since 1998 has been listed by UNESCO among the best ten street sculptures of Europe.

-An author’s copy of the ‘Tsarina Elizabeth, daughter of Peter I’ sculpture has been installed near the wooden Palace of Tsar Alexey Mikhailovich in Kolomenskoye.
+An author’s copy of the ‘Tsarina Elizabeth, daughter of Peter I’ sculpture had been installed near the wooden Palace of Tsar Alexey Mikhailovich in Kolomenskoye until the December 2020.
 The original equestrian monument was created by Georgy Frangulyan for Russia’s most north-western town, Baltiysk, Kaliningrad Region.
 Elisabeth seems to float in the air facing Europe and pointing to Russia with a hand gesture.

 The author took the chance to create the first equestrian monument of the Empress.
 It is known that Elisabeth preferred to ride wearing man’s dress, but when age permitted her no more to do so, special garments combining a man’s uniform and a woman’s dress were designed for her.